Lost in the Woods: Interpretations

 Syfy writer Courtney Enlow observed that each main character experiences an identify crisis in Frozen II, with Kristoff becoming lost both "in the woods" and his relationship.
 As one of the few prominent male characters in Frozen II, Kristoff is essentially a sidekick to the film's female leads.
 411Mania's Jeffrey Harris felt the song helps justify the character's inclusion in the film by acknowledging that he feels left out by Anna's preoccupation with Elsa.
 Disney films typically do not feature 1980s-inspired power ballads.
 Despite being a tonal departure from the film's more earnest musical moments, Groff felt the song's comedic treatment would help Kristoff's emotional proclamations be more palatable to young boys.
-He explained, "Normally you’re seeing the girl pining over the guy singing an emotional ballad ...
-And in this one Anna goes off to go on a huge adventure and they’ve inverted it.
-Now it’s giving the boys the opportunity to feel their feelings and sing about whatever is going on for them".
-Groff considers this to be a positive message encouraging young boys to express themselves, similar to the way in which Elsa's "Let it Go" from Frozen had encouraged young girls.
+He explained, "Normally you're seeing the girl pining over the guy singing an emotional ballad ...
+And in this one Anna goes off to go on a huge adventure and they've inverted it.
+Now it's giving the boys the opportunity to feel their feelings and sing about whatever is going on for them".
+Groff considers this to be a positive message encouraging young boys to express themselves, similar to the way in which Elsa's "Let It Go" from Frozen had encouraged young girls.
 "Lost in the Woods" is also the film's only love song.
 Sarah El-Mahmoud of CinemaBlend observed that although some previous Disney films had featured solos for their male leads, they are typically about their personal journeys instead of love.
-Similarly, Romper's Jen McGuire expressed that previous Disney songs performed by men had largely been about "about succeeding in life and being the champion", seldom allowing "for the complicated emotions of feeling deep love stuff for another person and feeling unsure if those feelings are returned".
+Similarly, Romper's Jen McGuire expressed that previous Disney songs performed by men had largely been about "succeeding in life and being the champion", seldom allowing "for the complicated emotions of feeling deep love stuff for another person and feeling unsure if those feelings are returned".

 The scene's humor is largely self-referential and tongue-in-cheek, incorporating several music video clichés, such as wind-swept hair and split-screens reminiscent of a variety show.
 The sequence also embodies the anachronistic tone of voice used throughout both Frozen films, being one of only several pop culture references the film contains.
 Groff described the scene as truly a "gift" to adult Frozen fans, believing adults are more likely to understand the scene's references to the time period it parodies.
 The Daily Bruin's Paige Hua observed that the song's self-aware tone "services a more millennial audience".